Snaacky/thewiki/docs/guides/playback.md

 There are three ways of installing and configuring Kodi for your TV:

-==- Client on PC: Content stored on the computer
+==- Client on PC with content stored on the computer
 - No decoding problems with a powerful CPU.
 - The ability to use high-quality shaders that utilize your GPU to improve upscaling with [an external player of your choice](https://kodi.wiki/view/External_players).
 - Control using a normal keyboard and mouse or through an Android app like [Yatse](https://yatse.tv).

-==- Client on TV/Android box: Content stored on a separate computer
+==- Client on TV/Android box with content stored on a separate computer
 - Works with a simple [SMB share](https://kodi.wiki/view/SMB) from your computer on the same network.

-==- Client on TV/Android box: Content stored on a separate computer running a media server
+==- Client on TV/Android box with content stored on a media server
 - Transcoding support for videos.
 - The ability to remotely stream content from devices outside your local network.